-The team at the Law Office of Laurie M. Wasserman is passionate about representing children because the work allows us to represent what is in a child’s best interest in a custody dispute.
+The team at Wasserman Family Law is passionate about representing children because the work allows us to represent what is in a child’s best interest in a custody dispute.
 As Court-Certified Child’s Attorneys, Steffani and I can give a voice to children who otherwise could be taken advantage of, or not properly heard.
 We serve as their advocates in Court in the hopes that they do not need to come to Court to share their wishes.

 In Maryland, three different types of Child’s Attorneys are appointed for specific reasons: Best Interest Attorneys, Child’s Advocate Attorneys, and Child’s Privilege Attorneys.
 Here is what you need to know about each of these roles.

 Best Interest Attorney